commercialhaskell/stack/doc/azure_ci.md

   - [azure-windows-template.yml](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-windows-template.yml)
     : Template for Azure Windows build

+  !!! note

-  __NOTE__: It is likely going to be necessary to modify this configuration to match the needs of your project, such as tweaking the build matrix to alter which GHC versions you test against, or to specify GHC-version-specific `stack.yaml` files if necessary.
+      It is likely going to be necessary to modify this configuration to match the needs of your project, such as tweaking the build matrix to alter which GHC versions you test against, or to specify GHC-version-specific `stack.yaml` files if necessary.
 Don't be surprised if it doesn't work the first time around.
 See the multiple GHC section below for more information.

 ## Creating Azure Pipelines